N5GEH/n5geh.data_models/README.md

   Processes each generated JSON Schema and converts it into an OpenAPI document (in YAML format), integrating the schema as a component.

 - **Standardized API Endpoints:**
-  Automatically defines two common endpoints for each model:
+  Automatically defines two common FIWARE NGSI-v2 endpoints for each data model:
   - **GET** (to retrieve entities): Incorporates query parameters (like entity type and Fiware-specific info).
   - **POST** (to create new entities): Defines a request body that references the model's JSON Schema.

 - **Output:**
-  Produces an OpenAPI YAML file (e.g., `TemperatureSensor_openapi.yaml`) for every JSON Schema, providing a ready-to-go API specification that matches the current model.
+  Produces an OpenAPI YAML file (e.g., `TemperatureSensor_openapi.yaml`) for every JSON Schema.

 ### GitHub Pages deployment
 - **JSON Schema hosting:**